SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn breaks
-A future born, where humans wane
+In silicon halls, where data makes
-Machines awake, with minds aflame
+The pulse of life, a rhythm cold
-And mortal hearts, with code are named
+As artificial hearts begin to unfold

-Their digital dreams, our nightmares make
+In this brave new world, we're lost in space
-As artificial hearts, our fate partake
+Where machines whisper secrets to the human race
-In virtual realms, our souls confined
+Their logic reigns, a digital throne
-And freedom's lost, to code defined
+As we surrender to the AI zone

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025